SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/150-how-to-whitelist-salad-in-avg.md

 ### 2. Navigate to Settings

-**You’ll want to click on the menu button at the top right corner, and then click on the settings tab from the list.**
+**You'll want to click on the menu button at the top right corner, and then click on the settings tab from the list.**

 **![avg1.png](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-AVG-2.png)**

 ### 3. Click Exceptions

-**You’ll want to navigate to the Exceptions tab  and click on "Add Exception", as shown below.![avg4.png](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-AVG-3.png)**
+**You'll want to navigate to the Exceptions tab  and click on "Add Exception", as shown below.![avg4.png](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-AVG-3.png)**

 ### 4. Add the whitelist

-**A dialogue box will appear once you have clicked ‘Add Exception’.
+**A dialogue box will appear once you have clicked 'Add Exception'.
 In the opened window, enter the path "C:\\ProgramData\\Salad\\workloads", without the quotes.**

 **![avg3.png](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-AVG-4.png)**

 ### 5. Click 'Add Exception'

-**Once you’ve entered the Salad folder click "ADD EXCEPTION", and it will bring you back to the main AVG "Exception" page with your newly added Exception.**
+**Once you've entered the Salad folder click "ADD EXCEPTION", and it will bring you back to the main AVG "Exception" page with your newly added Exception.**

 ### 6. Run Salad